Saturday, October 08, 2005

 Now scientists around the globe are concerned about another possible pandemic.
 They are particularly concerned that it could be triggered by a strain of the avian flu called H5N1.

 At present, H5N1 is mostly passed directly from bird to human, but health experts have warned that it is just a matter of time before it mutates into a form that is easily transmissible between people.
-When that happens, it may result in as many as 150 million human deaths.
+When that happens, it could result in as many as 150 million human deaths.

 World heath officials appear to be genuinely concerned.